rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 Webpack receives a fair number of criticisms regarding its complexity and some of its surprising traits, like the ones I highlighted here.
 To be fair, Webpack aims to solve a complex problem and solves it quite well.
 Other asset bundlers are worth your consideration, but, arguably, no other bundler has been as successful.

-Following this recent announcement from [@dhh](https://twitter.com/dhh) and the release of Rails 6 last year, more and more Rails developers will be looking to adopt Webpack in their applications, though as we've seen today, they may be in for a few surprises.
+As we saw in the [recent announcement from @dhh](https://twitter.com/dhh/status/1046634277985611776) and the release of Rails 6 last year, Webpack is now the default JavaScript compiler for Rails.
+Looks like Rails developers will be looking to adopt Webpack in their applications, though as we've seen today, they may be in for a few surprises.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Webpack is now the default JavaScript compiler for the upcoming Rails 6 🎉 <a href="https://t.co/LJzCSoPfCV">https://t.co/LJzCSoPfCV</a></p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/1046634277985611776?ref_src=twsrc%5Etfw">October 1, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>